rorywillis/rorywillis.com/src/posts/laravel-service-pattern.md

 The service pattern is a great way to abstract *certain* logic into a highly reusable class.
-Let's go over a scenario to help us understand when to use it.

 #### A scenario *without* using the service pattern